 Some of this does hold some truth- Twitter is better known for aligning with your interests rather than a platform to follow your friends and family.
 Historically, Facebook has served as more of a “connect with people” platform rather than a “follow what you’re interested in” type of platform.
 Interest generates activity and activity will generate profit for brands.

-This guide provides not only tools for navigating the platform but also provides tips on setting up your profile and utilizing your tweets.
-This not only helps people navigate the app but provides a guide to creating successful marketing strategies for your brands.
-Twitter has also gathered a wide range of statistics that help prove to marketers they are effective.
-The statistics also show what the marketers are paying for and what potential results could be for their type of advertisement.
+This guide provides not only tools for navigating Twitter but also provides tips on setting up your profile and utilizing your tweets.
+This is helpful both in learning how to navigate the app and create successful marketing strategies.
+Twitter has also gathered a wide range of statistics to show what the marketers are paying for and what potential results could be.
 Additionally, this playbook includes a range of statistics based on past tweet performances.

 This playbook provides a plethora of tips, advice, statistics, and tools to ensure marketers get the most out of the platform by giving you the tools to do things such as maximize tweet performance and gain momentum in campaigns.